 Global expansion can be chaotic and stressful, but that's no reason to defer from taking your business international.
-With today's highly competitive business environment, global expansion is becoming a vital piece of an organization's growth strategy.
+With today's highly competitive business environment, global expansion is becoming a vital piece of an organization's international growth strategy.
 Based on our experience and research, we've compiled a list of the top five global expansion strategies.

 Many companies are starting to hold off on infrastructure investments or hard costs until their foreign operation has matured.
 This is a great way to justify expenses and assure the company of a long-term ROI.
 However, don't be too distant; human capital is priceless.
 Strong, local employees can evaluate market penetration plans on a day-to-day basis, identify untapped opportunities, and make adjustments whenever necessary.